fujiwaratofushop/country-search/README.md

 ### 1. 🧱 Architecture & Component Design

+The URL acts as the single source of truth for the whole system, making any kind of info sharing between pages as well as users supereasy.

 From the beginning, I aimed for a modular, scalable, and maintainable structure.
 The components are separated into:

 - **`common/`**: Shared, reusable UI components like Card, Grid, SearchBar, SortBy, SuggestiveInput, etc. These are generic and decoupled from domain-specific logic.